wmotte/homiletic_xray/README.md

 **Transactional Analysis** tests psychological health: Is the communication free from manipulation and does it promote autonomy?

+**Conceptual Metaphor Theory** uncovers cognitive mappings: What conceptual metaphors structure the sermon's theology and what are their entailments?

+**Narrative Semiotics** reveals narrative roles: Who is the Subject of salvation and where is the hearer positioned in the actantial schema?

+**Speech Act Theory** analyzes performative force: Does the sermon merely describe or does it actually bestow grace through declarative speech acts?

 Together, these methods form a holistic evaluation:

 - **Dekker asks:** "Is it true?"